High Blood Pressure Tests

 hypertension

-pressure and salt
+High blood pressure and

-Aspirin and High Blood
+Aspirin and High Blood Pressure

-High blood pressure and weak respiratory
+High blood pressure and weak

-muscles
+respiratory muscles

 Causes of hypertension